 There is also evidence that this more open discussion of risk taking behaviour has led to some positive changes in this behaviour; particularly young people deleting ‘friends’ from their online profiles because they were unknown to them.
 During the sessions in which children practice questioning the motivations of others at St Matthews Primary School, children talked about getting online requests from people they didn’t know asking, “Invite me to the party” and one young person referred to a “fella who always tries to join our group”.
 After the SafeSkills ‘motivations and intentions’ sessions 20% of young people reported deleting people from their online profiles.

-You can see an evaluation video, featuring the voices of young people who have used the programme, on the resource login page here.
+The following is an evaluation video, featuring the voices of young people who have used the programme:-